clrko/hackathon-wcs/README.md

 # Travel Memory Game
 👉[The app is live here](https://travelmemorygame.netlify.app/) 👈

-The **Travel Memory Game** is a front-end web application developed on April 29th/30th during a 24h hackathon at [Wild Code School](https://www.wildcodeschool.com/en-GB) on the topic of travelling from the couch.
+The **Travel Memory Game** is a front-end web application developed on April 29th/30th during a 24h remote hackathon at [Wild Code School](https://www.wildcodeschool.com/en-GB) on the topic of travelling from the couch.

-We decided to design a game that a user in locked down would play in order to travel by seeing webcam videos of a country of his choice.

-In order to play, you first need to select a country and a category.
-Then, based on these two criteria, a memory game session will be generated.
-The objective is to find the 8 matching cards to win an access to the webcam of the chosen country.

 ## The team